A Puglia Road Trip: One Week in Puglia, Italy

 Sunset over Faro di Isola Sant’Andrea (Isola Sant’Andrea Lighthouse) right off the coast of Gallipoli.

 Matera isn’t technically in Puglia, but skipping this city, which is only an hour from Bari, would be a travesty.
 It is magical, and I would recommend spending two days there.
-I will publish my trip report about it next week, so stay tuned by subscribing.
+Read about our time in Matera.

 Conclusion